JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [NeoAxis Engine](https://www.neoaxis.com/neoaxis/downloads) Open Source WIndows Only, has all of the major features of the major players.
 Its brand new, lots of action on github.
 Small discord, some forum activity.
 Are they going to make money with this?
 If not how will it survive?
 Perhaps by making custom projects for people which is right in the top level menu of their products.
 - [GLBasic](http://glbasic.com) Weird that their website has a mobile menu even at the largest desktop resolutions.
 Not a show stopper.
 Only community is a forum afaik.
 They need way more showcases to show off what it can do.
 And more tutorials and stuff.
 However I love this one imho.
 Nevermind they have tons of examples and showcases.
 I love this one.
 I wonder if these will still be compatible with newer versions of the software and if not thats a big problem that they need to offer all previous version clearly and easily to purchasers.
 It has some 3d Engine Commands in the $80 upgrade
 - [Platformer Game Engine](https://wohlsoft.ru) shitty slow website but it covers most bases.
 It looks like this was based on a SMB related fan game.
 I caught the git hub having been changed just 3 minutes ago.
 Thats a good sign.
 18/52 Discord.
 Its been going strong on github since 2014 with many contributors!
 1000 members in the forum.
+- Gamesalad has no free option, I dont know if the author supports, forums are active, no discord, Interestingly there is a large arcade on their site since thats built into their business model and the games look good.
+- Blitzmax,	BASIC	Win Mac Lin,	1,		4,		2,	9,		10,		0,		I bought a license for this probably 15yrs ago and I still think very highly of it.
+I can only find a tiny discord community where about 20 people hang out.
+Thats not bad for something virtually unsupported.
+Still its open source now and thats nice.
+I have such good feelings about it that I want to love it and make games in it but I just wonder where I will hit my head against a glass ceiling and at that point its not worth it.
+I think though that I would feel good making a game in this even if it took me a while since its something I've always wanted to do.
+Same with AMOSPro.
+Syntaxbomb forums for blitz are still active
+- Monkey, BASIC, This is cross platform and compiles down to HTML5 so it seems like it would be great but it has no traction.
+I dont really know why they ditched blitz and call it monkey but it doesnt seem like it worked imho.
+Theres 0.1 community activity and no updates for 2 years.
+The Blitz Basic Guy Mark Sibley is a genius though and I bet this is a really good system.
+AOZStudio is trying almost the same thing right now but I hope it gets more traction.
+Cerberus has a bit more traction.
+Monkey still has a decent community though.
+- Darkbasic Pro, BASIC, this one is on github and it looks reasonably well organized and for that reason may be supportable in the future but it looks like there is no community activity around it.
+- Basic4GL,	BASIC,	Win,			1,		1,		2,	8,		9		0,		Love the simplicity of OpenGL with this.
+Could compile to mobile too?

 Interesting Ones: